cwispy/ispcfg3/README.md

+#This module is no longer maintained.

-# ISPConfig module for WHMCS
+## ISPConfig module for WHMCS

 * module name: ispcfg3
 * Requires ISPConfig 3.1+